flapjack/omnibus-flapjack/README.md

 ### AWS CLI Configuration

-If you want the build script to publish to packages.flapjack.io then you'll need to have set up a valid configuration for aws cli.
+If you want the build rake task to publish to packages.flapjack.io then you'll need to have set up a valid configuration for aws cli.
 You can do this as follows:

 ```
 ./configure_awscli \